nodos-dev/changelog/nodos.md

         - `RegisterShader` replaced with `RegisterShader2`
     * **Fixed**
         - Crash on device lost
-        - Variables are not restored when only `GetVariable` nodes are present
         - Possible race conditions when accessing swapchain
         - Unable to load plugins with runtime-compiled shaders without `glslc` on PATH
 * **nos.track:**